"How do I schedule an appointment?"

 "How long will I be in counseling?"

 The short answer is, it depends.
 There is no prescriptive amount of time that you will need to go to counseling.
 This will depend on your goals and how much you want to make changes in your life.
-Emily offers both brief, solution-focused counseling and long-term therapy.
+Your therapist offers both brief, solution-focused counseling and long-term therapy.
 Within the first three sessions, you will develop a plan for your treatment and the potential length of time you will need will be discussed with you.

 "How long is each session?"

-After the initial 75 minute session, each session will be about 50-55 minutes.
+After the initial 75 minute session, each session will be about 53 minutes.
 If you are finding that this is not enough time for you each week, you may schedule an additional session within the same week if there is one available.
 This will be determined individually with each client.
 Most clients attend once per week or once every other week, but the amount of sessions will be designed around your needs or desires.

 "Will I be prescribed medication?"